endigma/unocss-preset-radix/README.md

 Alphas are available as extra shades in each scale.
 For example `bg-blue5` for solid, `bg-blue5A` for alpha.

+## Foregrounds

+The optimized foreground colors are available as `-fg` shades.
+For example `text-blue-fg` for white `text-amber-fg` for white.
+These colors are based on [the Radix docs](https://www.radix-ui.com/colors/docs/palette-composition/composing-a-palette#choosing-a-brand-scale).
+This also works with hues and aliases.

 ## Options

 ### palette